 - Listen to customers, understand their needs and act.

-- Deliver a positive customer experience from the beginning of the awareness stage, all the way through the post-purchase process.
+- Deliver a positive customer experience from the beginning of the customer awareness stage all the way through the post-purchase process.

 Finding opportunities for growth